 Further easing the transition to renewable heating, existing ductwork, radiators, in-floor tubing, and domestic water are heated no differently than while using fossil fuel furnaces and boilers.
-Unfortunately for some homeowners with antiquated heating systems, there are currently no residential wood pellet boilers that produce steam.
+Unfortunately for some homeowners with antiquated heating systems, no residential wood pellet boilers produce steam.

-There is another type of comfort that modern wood heating provides, which is knowing that fuel purchases support the local economy and retain wealth in our communities.
+Another comfort offered by modern wood heating provides, is knowing that fuel purchases support the local economy and retain wealth in our communities.
 Using wood pellet fuel helps provide markets for waste wood.
-Using waste wood helps economically upstream by creating higher value for wood and therefore forests.
-That in turn provides more reasons for forests to stay forested rather than being sold for development.
-In New England, where we are losing 65 acres of forest per day to development; providing tangible, market-based incentives to retain our forestland is important.
+Using waste wood helps economically upstream by creating higher value for wood.
+This higher value provides more reasons for forests to stay forested rather than being sold for development.
+New England loses 65 acres of forest daily to development.
+Providing tangible, market-based incentives to retain our forestland is important.

-When wood pellets are burned, other gases and particulates (aerosol-sized particles) are emitted.
+When wood pellets are burned, other gasses and particulates (aerosol-sized particles) are emitted.
 While no exhaust is benign, due to advanced controls used in modern wood heaters, particulates are low in toxicity compared to fossil fuels and old-fashioned wood burning.
-Due to their cleanliness, modern wood heat can also be considered an excellent choice for replacing older cord wood boilers, furnaces, and stoves that were made prior to the EPA approval process.
+Due to its cleanliness, modern wood heat can also be considered an excellent choice for replacing older cordwood boilers, furnaces, and stoves made before the Environmental Protection Agency (EPA) approval process.

-Often unheralded, the benefits of using non-toxic, natural wood are real and beneficial.
-Harvesting fuel from the communities we live in, transporting, processing, and storing wood fuel is far safer than with fossil fuels.
+Often unheralded, the benefits of using nontoxic, natural wood are real and beneficial.
+Harvesting fuel from the communities we live in and transporting, processing, and storing wood fuel is far safer than with fossil fuels

 The Role of Forest Biomass in Addressing Climate Change - Webinar Presented by Dr. Robert Malmsheimer

-By eliminating fossil fuels and combustion, the hazards of toxic fuels, exhaust, and fire danger are eliminated by using ASHPs.
-That surely adds to peace of mind.
+ASHPs can also increase comfort by eliminating fossil fuels and combustion, the hazards of toxic fuels, exhaust, and fire danger.
+These safety and environmental benefits add to peace of mind.

 ASHPs are the ultimate in heating convenience.
 They respond to conventional room thermostats.
 Operation is completely automatic.
 There is no on-site fuel storage, so there is potentially one less energy provider to deal with.
 Some maintenance is required, but it is minimal compared to combustion appliances.

-Operationally, because heat pumps use no combustion, service, and maintenance costs are low compared to oil and gas heating.
+Operationally, service and maintenance costs are low compared to oil and gas heating because heat pumps use no combustion.

 ASHPs are not renewable energy.
 Heat pumps require significant amounts of electricity to produce heat.
-In ideal installations, ASHPs can produce on average three times as much energy as they consume, which means heat pumps use electricity to produce heat very efficiently.
-If heat pumps are supplied with electricity from renewable sources such as wind and solar, it is fair to say that they are nearly carbon neutral.
+In ideal installations, ASHPs can produce, on average ,three times as much energy as they consume, which means heat pumps use electricity to produce heat very efficiently.
+If heat pumps are supplied with electricity from renewable sources such as wind and solar, they are nearly carbon neutral.

-Heat pumps do not use any combustion to make heat, so there are zero emissions at the point of use.
-This makes heat pumps environmentally friendly.
+Heat pumps do not use any combustion to make heat, so there are zero emissions at the point of use, making heat pumps environmentally friendly.

 Heat pump refrigerants are toxic and can be powerful contributors to the greenhouse effect if they leak.
 ASHP refrigerants must be handled by licensed experts.

-Comfort -Modern wood heat provides greater comfort for a wider range of buildings in a wider range of climates and specific heating needs than heat pumps.
+Modern wood heat provides greater comfort for a wider range of buildings in a wider range of climates and specific heating needs than heat pumps.
 No backup heat is required to stay cozy.
-For new, smaller, and/or well insulated and sealed homes, heat pumps can be just as comfortable.
+For new, smaller, or well-insulated and sealed homes, heat pumps can be just as comfortable.
 In older houses, heat pumps likely won't provide adequate heat for cozy living on the coldest days.
 Some backup heat is generally needed to help bridge those cold periods.

-Cost -Mini-split cold climate heat pumps are less expensive than modern wood heat, but their heating range is limited.
-For whole-house heating, with larger heat loads, and for older homes, retro-fitting with a wood pellet boiler or furnace will generally cost less and require less heating system modifications than will be required for ducted or piped ASHPs.
+Mini-split cold climate heat pumps are less expensive than modern wood heat, but their heating range is limited.
+For whole-house heating with larger heat loads and older homes, retro-fitting with a wood pellet boiler or furnace will generally cost less and require fewer heating system modifications than will be necessary for ducted or piped ASHPs.

-For more information about cordwood, wood pellet, and wood chip central heating for the home, business, and institutional use, please visit www.tarmbiomass.com or call 800-STAY-WARM
+For more information about cordwood, wood pellet, and wood chip central heating for home, business, and institutional use, contact our team online or call 1-800-STAY-WARM.